cybertrol-engineering/CE.PalletWorks.Documentation/docs/configuration.md

 ### EnableSamples

 PalletWorks supports automatically marking Items as a Sample on a specified interval based on each Product.
-When this option is enabled and the sample counter interval has been hit (as set in the Product), it will flag an optional value in the Item object as a Sample, where it can be diverted to a different physical path, decline having a label printed on it, or print an alternate label instead.
+When this option is enabled and the sample counter interval has been hit (as set in the Product), it will flag an optional value in the Item object as a Sample, where it can be diverted to a different physical path, decline having a label printed on it or print an alternate label instead.

 ### ERPEnabled